Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Thermodynamic instability

-Up to now, the Wald entropy $S^{\alpha=-[4(n-1)/n]\beta}_{\rm W}$ and the Hawking temperature $T^n_{\rm H}$ in (\ref{hbtz4}) are known only.
-All thermodynamic quantities of $k=0$ AdS plane black hole are computed in Ref.\cite{Ghodsi:2017iee}.
-In this case, it is known that there is a correction $\tilde{\sigma}$ to thermodynamic quantities from Ricci polynomials, but there is no corrections from the Lee-Wick term.
-Here we suggest that the first-law should be satisfied as
+Up to now, we know the Wald entropy $S^{\alpha=-4(n-1)\beta/n}_{\rm W}$ and the Hawking temperature $T^n_{\rm H}$ in (\ref{hbtz4}) only.
+All thermodynamic quantities of $k=0$ AdS black hole are computed in Ref.\cite{Ghodsi:2017iee}.
+In this case, it is known that there was a correction $\tilde{\sigma}$ to thermodynamic quantities from Ricci polynomial.
+Hence, we propose that the first-law is satisfied as

-in the $\alpha=-[4(n-1)/n]\beta$ Ricci cubic gravity.
-Making use of the first-law (\ref{1st-law}) together with the entropy (\ref{entropy2}) and the Hawking temperature in (\ref{hbtz4}), one might derive the mass as
+in $\alpha=-4(n-1)\beta/n$ Ricci cubic gravity.
+Making use of the first-law (\ref{1st-law}) together with the entropy (\ref{entropy2}) and the Hawking temperature (\ref{hbtz4}), one easily derive the mass as

 where $M_n^2$ is the mass squared of massive spin-2 mode in (\ref{MLE-1}).
 The other thermodynamic quantities of heat capacity and free energy are computed as